oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 Another motivation for adding the support is simply to be spec compliant with the oneAPI specification.

 ## Design considerations
-For execution policies when calling 1 dpll apis.
+For execution policies when calling oneDPL APIs.
 They also have a number of options for backends which they can select from when using one dpl.
 It is important that all of these options have some support for histogram.
 We also care about how these perform and how they scale to the number of threads, and we also care about their memory footprint.

 In general I believe we can safely assume that the normal case is for the number of elements to be far greater than the number of bins.Also this is a very low computation api which will likely be limited by memory bandwidth.
 This means  we should